 Most importantly, you should choose a reputable brokerage service with clear guidelines and rules that protect you as an investor.
 You should also look for trusted research services that can offer sound recommendations.
 As this motley fool rule breakers review explains, having a steady stream of recommendations will help you improve your trading strategy and reduce your risks.
 In return, this will help you select your stocks wisely, buy and sell at the right time, and minimize your losses.

 If you want to trade stocks, regardless of your level of expertise, don’t dedicate more than 10% of your funds to stock trading.
 Never invest more money than you can afford to lose or the money that you may need for possible expenses such as tuition, rent, or other necessities.
 Before you invest in the stock market, make sure that you have an emergency fund set aside.
 To further reduce your risks, set at least 10% of your income to a retirement savings account.
+Saving for retirement will give you an assurance of a better future.

 Market and Limit Orders